Recycling

 - “We just don’t have any other options for recycling right now,” said Margo Gillaspy, solid waste division manager for Skagit County Public Works.

-- An article explaining how the recycled glass market has effected others: Ardagh permanently closing Seattle wine bottle facility, citing unfavorable ITC decision
+- An article about the Ardagh closure, the catalyst event for glass recycling removal:: Ardagh permanently closing Seattle wine bottle facility, citing unfavorable ITC decision

 September 2024